Kjdragan/ai-cookbook/_documentation/search_build.md

 - `llm_model`: Model name (gpt-4o, gpt-3.5-turbo, deepseek-chat, etc.)
 - `hybrid_alpha`: Weight between vector and keyword search (0-1)
 - `use_query_transform`: Whether to use query transformation techniques

+## Project Documentation Structure

+To maintain clarity and prevent losing track of progress as we develop the search module, our documentation is structured as follows:

+### 1. Implementation Documentation (`_documentation/`)

+- **search_build.md**: This primary document that outlines the overall search architecture, components, and implementation status for all search providers
+- **llamaindex_integration.md**: Detailed plan and status tracking specifically for the LlamaIndex integration
+- **lessons_learned.md**: Technical challenges, solutions, and best practices discovered during implementation

+### 2. Provider-Specific Documentation

+- **providers/[provider_name]/README.md**: Implementation details, usage examples, and API documentation for each provider
+- Each provider directory should maintain its own detailed documentation to minimize cross-document dependencies

+### 3. Tests and Examples

+- **_tests/search_module/**: Tests for verifying search functionality (moved from module directory)
+- **examples/search_module/**: Usage examples and demonstrations (like demo.py) to show how to use different search features

+### Documentation Maintenance Rules

+1. **General Updates**: When making changes that affect multiple providers, update `search_build.md`
+2. **Provider-Specific Updates**: When changing a specific provider, update its README.md file
+3. **New Challenges**: Document any technical challenges and solutions in `lessons_learned.md`
+4. **Status Tracking**: Keep status checklists updated when completing implementation tasks
+5. **Code Examples**: Ensure examples are kept in sync with API changes

+This structure ensures documentation remains organized as the project grows, with clear responsibilities for each document type.